quandl/quandl-python/README.md

 ## Retrieving Data

-Retrieving data can be done via two methods: quick and detailed.
-Quandl supports two types of data structures: time-series (dataset) data and non-time series (datatable).
+There is a quick method for retrieving data and a detailed method, more suitable to application programming.
+Both methods work with Quandl's two types of data structures: time-series (dataset) data and non-time series (datatable).

-The following quick call can be used to retrieve dataset data:
+The following quick call can be used to retrieve a dataset:

 ```python
 import quandl